AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ## Search for courses {#searchforcourses}

-Adobe Captivate Prime makes it easier for you to find the courses of your choice quickly.
+Adobe Learning Manager makes it easier for you to find the courses of your choice quickly.
 You can search for your courses in the following ways:

 **Search field:** Click the search bar on the upper-right corner of the **Course Catalog** page.
 Type the course name or any keywords associated with your courses.
 You can also search using tags that are added during course creation.
 Tags are searchable inside Search Courses field, which means the tags are displayed in search field as you type.